ClixsyDev/starter-theme/README.md

 # WordPress starter theme

+This is a starter theme focused on page speed optimized aproach to web development withstrict coding styles and clean, flexible and easily maintainable code.

 ## PHP autoload and dependencies

 PHP Composer is being used for autoloading and dependecies management and you need to run `composer install`.